Sharks Existed Long Before Trees Appeared on Earth

 In terms of evolution, sharks have been around longer than trees.

-The timeline of sharks' evolution is remarkable, as these creatures have persisted through multiple mass extinction events and significant shifts in Earth's climate and ecosystems.
-Over millions of years, sharks have adapted and evolved into the diverse range of species we know today, from the large and fearsome great white shark to smaller, more specialized species.
+Over millions of years, sharks have adapted and evolved into the diverse range of species we know today, from the large and fearsome great white shark to smaller, more specialized species like the dwarf lantern shark, which measures just 8 inches long.
 Their basic physiology and role as apex predators have remained relatively consistent, a testament to their evolutionary success.
+This success is particularly evident in their anatomical design - their streamlined bodies, powerful jaws, and sensory adaptations have proven so effective that they’ve required relatively minor modification over hundreds of millions of years.

 In contrast, trees, which are now a fundamental part of many ecosystems, appeared much later in Earth’s history.
 The first known tree species, Archaeopteris, was an ancient fern-like plant with features of both ferns and modern trees.
 It was the first plant to develop proper woody trunks and to grow to heights comparable to modern trees, marking the beginning of forest ecosystems.
 Before the appearance of trees, Earth’s landscapes were dominated by smaller plants and primitive vegetation, lacking the large, forested environments that would later become common.